 The paths of Yoga

-Largely there are four primary paths that lead the liberation, “Kaivalya.”
-There are widely known as Karma Yoga, Bhakti Yoga, Raja Yoga and Jnana Yoga.
+Largely there are four primary paths that lead to liberation, “Kaivalya.”
+They are widely known as Karma Yoga, Bhakti Yoga, Raja Yoga and Jnana Yoga.

 To be very frank, these are all definitely not exclusive paths.
 Since every individual is unique, everyone needs a different combination of these four primary paths.
-Over a period few branches of yoga evolved from the original path with slight variations.
+Over a period a few branches of yoga evolved from the original path with slight variations.

-It must be clearly understood that there are no clear cut boundaries between these various paths as the practice and philosophy of the each one often get overlapped with one another.
-Most certainly, the original path is filled with clear & concise structure with core benefit of Yogic philosophy.
+It must be clearly understood that there are no clear cut boundaries between these various paths as the practice and philosophy of each one often get overlapped with one another.
+Most certainly, the original path is filled with clear and concise structure with the core benefit of Yogic philosophy.

 Importance of Yoga

-Yoga is the mode to maintain the harmonious balance among body, mind and the spirit to lead healthy, happy and liberated life as it eliminates imbalances in body-mind-being.
+Yoga is the mode to maintain the harmonious balance among body, mind and the spirit to lead a healthy, happy and liberated life as it eliminates imbalances in body-mind-being.
 Otherwise normally we might succumb to various diseases, chronic ailments and stress/depression.
 Yoga is a comprehensive package that helps each individual to achieve the full potential.
-The asanas/posture gives a smooth massage to our internal organs ensuring the flexibility.
+The asanas/posture gives a smooth massage to our internal organs ensuring flexibility.
 Breath has a natural rhythm with our emotions as the breath pattern changes in accordance with our emotions.
-Hence the pranayama (rhythmic breathing)helps us to maintain the serenity, peace of mind.
+Hence the pranayama (rhythmic breathing) helps us to maintain serenity and peace of mind.
 Through constant practice of few basic asanas, pranayama in a natural and simple way, we can lead a healthy lifestyle.
-Hence it is of utmost importance to learn properly the yogic science to lead a healthy, stress free and contented life.
-Since the techno age citizen is a complex phenomenon reflecting enormous changes in the collective consciousness itself, our contribution thro the yogic teaching will lead to the individual transformation making the experience of perpetual joy a reality for one and all.
+Hence it is of utmost importance to learn properly the yogic science that leads to a healthy, stress free and contented life.
+Since the techno age citizen is a complex phenomenon reflecting enormous changes in the collective consciousness itself, our contribution through the yogic teaching will lead to the individual transformation making the experience of perpetual joy a reality for one and all.